mjc284/mjc284_glfw_exploration/README.md

 ## Varying Perameters:
 For all simulations, change the '#define' parameters of the source files in the src folder to v simulation conditions.
-- Clone the repository at the desired location:
+- Move to the src folder:
 ```
 cd src
 ```
-- Change the '#define' parameters and save.
+- Change the '#define' parameters of desired simulation file and save.
 - Rebuild with cmake:
 ```
 cd ..